mouseless/json-concepts/README.md

 - [x] in transformation files replace $path with $select
 - [x] array support in transformation
-- [ ] fix bug in buildr.js/after
+- [x] fix bug in buildr.js/after
-- [ ] parent support in transformation views for further transformation possibilities
+- [ ] parent support in transformation views
+- [ ] index support in transformation views
-- [ ] make string functions extensible for further transformation possibilities
+- [ ] make transformation string functions extensible
 - [ ] migrate from mustache to handlebars
 - [ ] template language to support in target file type
   - [ ] js: loops using comments `/* #each domain */`, variables underscore `_name_`